SyncServerII/GSignIn/README.md

 # Generating the checksum used above

 You need to run the `swift package compute-checksum` command ([see this reference](https://developer.apple.com/documentation/swift_packages/distributing_binary_frameworks_as_swift_packages) from a directory containing a Package.swift file ([see this reference](https://developer.apple.com/forums/thread/655951)).
 This is why the `FakePackage` directory is present.
-Generate a zip file with the XCFramework, copy or move it into the FakePackage directory and from the root directoy (containing this README.md) run:
+Generate a zip file with the XCFramework, copy or move it into the FakePackage directory and from the root directory (containing this README.md) run:

 ```
 swift package --package-path FakeExample compute-checksum FakeExample/GSignIn.xcframework.zip